Soliaya/myGithub/readme.txt

-this is a master test!
+ this is on master branch!
-	a new branch!